 Estate planning and estate and inheritance taxes: What you need to know

 The Wills Party (Shmuly Yanklowitz, Modern Loss, 2-17-16) My wife and I thought finalizing our wills was a good reason to have a party.
 Here’s why.
-This excellent articles provides links to solid information about estate taxes (made more explicit here).
-Tell readers what you've learned that you wish you'd known earlier (in comments below)!
+This excellent article provides links to solid information about estate taxes.

 Americans' Ostrich Approach To Estate Planning (Richard Eisenberg, Next Avenue, 4-9-14) "...whether you’re married or single, a parent or childless, a millionaire or middle-income, you need a will.
 If you have assets in the six figures or higher, you probably ought to have a trust as well, to help minimize estate taxes and avoid probate.
 A trust also offers you greater control over when and how your assets will be distributed — such as letting your young child receive only a certain amount of money at a certain time."